 Pushing the Limit

 I dug into my to-do list while slopping spoons of squash into my mouth.
 Creamy, nutty, easy fuel.
-No time for an elaborate meal.
+There was no time to prep an elaborate meal, to sit and chew and relax.
 No time to notice that I was breathing through my mouth to avoid the smell of it.

 About halfway through the bowl, I had the feeling that I should stop eating.
 It gradually started to taste – not just smell – like vomit.

 As I continued, a low roar muffled deep within my gut.
-I nearly finished it, forcing the spoon up to my mouth, when the pain shot into my torso.
+I nearly finished the bowl, forcing the spoon up to my mouth, when the pain shot into my torso.
 Oh no.. not again.

 When this happens, I imagine a noxious little creature crouched inside my belly, slowly wringing out sections of my intestines like wet socks.
-He dries them with a few thrusts of an air pump, stretching the tissue so taught it almost pops.
+The unwelcome resident then dries them with a bike pump, stretching the tissue so taught it almost pops.

 I got up to rid myself of tight yoga pants and put a dress on, walking gingerly to my closet as if the floor was made of broken glass.
 Stomach acid was crawling up the walls of my esophagus, threatening to shoot out my mouth.
 Every object in front of me flickered like a hologram.